-Sam has expertise in a broad range of disputes, including contractual, banking and finance, insurance, intellectual property, construction and public law matters.
-He has experience representing clients in connection with investigations and proceedings by the Commerce Commission, Securities Commission, Serious Fraud Office, and UK Financial Markets Authority.
+With expertise in a broad range of disputes and regulatory investigations, Sam has a particular focus on banking and finance, insolvency and construction matters.
+He also represents clients in connection with regulatory investigations and proceedings by the Commerce Commission, Securities Commission, Financial Markets Authority and Serious Fraud Office.

-Sam has recently returned from the UK where he worked at Dentons UKMEA LLP, and completed a secondment to a major UK bank in which he managed the litigation portfolio of the bank’s private client division.
+Sam recently returned from the UK where he worked in the banking litigation team at Dentons, and completed a secondment to Barclays Bank where he managed the litigation portfolio of the bank’s private client division.

 He has appeared as counsel in proceedings in the District Court and High Court, and has represented clients in various alternative dispute resolution forums.

-- major UK banks in a significant portfolio of claims brought by customers in relation to the alleged misselling of various financial products, including interest rate and foreign exchange derivatives, and LIBOR manipulation
+- Acted for Barclays Bank and The Royal Bank of Scotland in a significant portfolio of claims brought by customers in relation to the alleged mis-selling of various financial products, including interest rate and foreign exchange derivatives, and LIBOR manipulation.

-- major UK banks in relation to regulatory investigations initiated by the UK Financial Markets Authority
+- Assisted Barclays Bank in regulatory investigations initiated by the Financial Markets Authority.